Joseph Buh: Legacy

 After his death, holy cards with a picture of Buh and containing clippings from a shirt of his were distributed by religious sisters.
 While there were signs of devotion to him, no formal cause for canonization was initiated at that time.
 Buh Township in Morrison County, Minnesota, was named after him.

 In the fall of 2023, the bishop of Duluth, Daniel Felton, began discussing a cause for canonization for Buh with local clergy.
 His body was exhumed on July 25, 2024, and reinterred in the Cathedral of Our Lady of the Rosary in Duluth on June 10, 2025.
+Canonization efforts were approved by the United States Conference of Catholic Bishops in 2026.
+His cause was formally opened on September 22, 2026, at a Mass at the diocesan cathedral.
+He now has the title Servant of God.